Existing Patents: Everything You Need to Know

 Q. What is the benefit of licensing an existing patent?

 A. There are several beneficial reasons for granting a license.
 These include situations such as a lack of manufacturing facilities to produce the invention, additional income stream, the owner's manufacturing facilities are not large enough to produce enough to cover the demand for the product, or the patent owner wants to expand the market into other geographical locations.

 Q. Do I give up my rights if I license my invention to another person?

 A. No. As the patent owner, you retain the property rights to the invention.
 Only when the patent is sold or transferred will ownership of the patent be changed.

 If you need help with existing patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.